ripSquid/styrdokument/stadgar/eng/stadgar.md

 §6.2.4 A trustee, except for commissioners and deputies in the union council, may be dismissed by a chapter meeting that has voted on a motion containing a request and a motivation for dismissal.
 Such a decision requires a qualified majority.

-§6.2.5 If such a need is arisen the chapter board may appoint an acting trustee, except for commissioners and deputies in the union council, until a by-election can be held during the next chapter meeting.
+§6.2.5 If such a need arises the chapter board may appoint an acting trustee, except for commissioners and deputies in the union council, until a by-election can be held during the next chapter meeting.

 §6.2.6 The current operational year may not be concluded, and a new operational year may not be started, before all positions within the chapter presidium, and at least one chapter auditor are elected for the upcoming operational year.